The-International-Screeps-Bot/The-International-Open-Source/README.md

 - [ ] Determine if boosting is necessary for defenders
 - [ ] Have defenders move to ramparts near attackers
 - [x] Spawn new civilian creeps when TTL is less than time to spawn
+- [ ] Add a GUI for performing manual actions from the console

 ## Flowchart and more information